 Semaglutide vs Tirzepatide: Which GLP-1 Is Right for You?

-Two FDA-approved GLP-1 medications for weight loss — one targets GLP-1 alone, the other targets both GLP-1 and GIP.
-Here's how they compare.
+Two GLP-1-class medications — one targets GLP-1 alone, the other targets both GLP-1 and GIP.
+Here's how they differ.

 Take the Free Quiz